 Are VPN Chrome extensions safe?

 As with VPN apps, there are some VPN Chrome extensions that are safe and some that aren’t.
 Generally, paid services are more trustworthy than free ones since they have a vested interest in delivering on their promises and can’t simply change their name and start over.
-We’ve seen free providers lie about the kind of logs they keep, sell their users’ bandwidth out from under them, and inject ads into the sites you visit.
+I’ve seen free providers lie about the kind of logs they keep, sell their users’ bandwidth out from under them, and inject ads into the sites you visit.
 Unfortunately, this isn’t just a Chrome issue either — sketchy VPN providers also target Safari and Firefox users.

 Fortunately, the best VPN browser extensions all encrypt your internet traffic with 256-bit AES encryption (or ChaCha20 if they default to the WireGuard protocol).
 Further, none of them keep any logs by which you can be identified.
 That way, not only are you protected from security threats, but you can also be sure that you can browse and stream anonymously.